johannesvollmer/exrs/GUIDE.md

 While you can put anything inside an image, it can only be written if the content of the image implements certain traits.
 This allows you to potentially write your own channel storage system.

+# RGBA Closures
+When working with rgba images, the data is not stored directly.
+Instead, you provide a closure that stores or loads pixels in your existing image data structure.

+If you really do not want to provide your own storage, you can use the predefined structures from `exr::image::read::rgba_channels::pixels`, such as `Flattened<f32>` or `create_flattened_f32`.
+Use this only if you don't already have a pixel storage.